zpfvo/zpfvo.github.io/_posts/2025-01-18-slip39-bitcoin-backup.md

 The *thickness* decides if you can stamp the washers from one or two sides.
 The 2 mm ones that I got allowed it to easily stamp from both sides.
 I wouldn't do that on any washers that are thinner so.
 Stamping from both sides reduces the absolute number of moving parts with your backup.
 The downside is that you have to be a little more careful to get the numbering right when stamping.

 ### Buying the stamping letters
 If you stayed near the default washer dimensions (M8 D25mm) you can go by the standard stamping letters.
 The size of letters is often described as 3-4 mm but the important part are the dimensions of the pens which should be like 6x6mm.
-If you have different dimensions, you also need to customize the 3d print of the stamping jig (which we do later).
+If you have different dimensions, you also need to customize the 3d print of the stamping jig (next section).

 > I went with the [cheapest stamping letter kit](https://a.co/d/hcblRlv) for around €14 but I really wished I would have spent the €10 more to get a [kit with the nice labeled wood box](https://a.co/d/c6WrMEw).
 You are going to stamp a lot of words, and it is really hard to find the correct stamps because the letters are so tiny.
 {: .prompt-tip }